iDevision/idevision-api/static/docs.md

 - parchment
 - walnut

-The response to this is purposefully left undocumented, as it is subject to change.
+This returns a `board` object, which is purposefully undocumented, as it is subject to change

 ## POST /api/games/chess/render
 * Requires an idevision API token with the `games.chess` permission group